The Approach:

 • Is the market free?

-What I learned—first through policy, then through crisis, then through Scripture—is that this simply isn’t true.
+What I learned—first through policy, then through crisis, and eventually through Scripture—is that this simply isn’t true.

-What does it actually mean for humans to flourish?
+• What does it actually mean for human beings to flourish?

 What Flourishing Is—and Is Not